Dragon Saber: Development

 Dragon Saber was the creation of Namco artist Yoshihiro Sugiyama, being his first time as a planner for a game.
 Sugiyama wanted the game to feel like a true continuation of its predecessor Dragon Spirit in terms of its storyline and world, as he felt the NES sequel Dragon Spirit: The New Legend was mostly just a rehash of the original and had a rather generic premise.
 He also wanted the game to appeal to anyone instead of mostly hardcore shooter enthusiasts, and one that many could find a degree of satisfaction in.
 Once the story was completed, Sugiyama began work on the game's lore and fictional world, wanting it to be one that players hadn't seen before in similar games beforehand.

 Ports

 There were three ports of this arcade game in Japan; the first was for the PC Engine in 1991, which was exclusive to Japan.
-The second was a part of the Namco Museum Encore compilation for the Sony PlayStation that was released in 1997 (however, unlike the previous Namco Museum titles, this one never got released outside Japan), and the third was the Virtual Console Arcade release in 2008 (of the PC Engine version) and 2009 (of the original arcade version), which was also exclusive to Japan.
-Dragon Saber would also be released on the PlayStation 4 and Nintendo Switch via the Arcade Archives series on July 14th, 2022, marking its first official release in the west.
+The second was a part of the Namco Museum Encore compilation for the Sony PlayStation that was released in 1997 (although unlike the previous Namco Museum titles, this one never got released outside Japan), and the third was the Virtual Console Arcade release in 2008 (of the PC Engine version) and 2009 (of the original arcade version), which was also exclusive to Japan.
+Dragon Saber was released on the PlayStation 4 and Nintendo Switch via the Arcade Archives series in 2022, marking its first official release in the west.